openactive/openactive-test-suite/packages/openactive-integration-tests/test/features/cancellation/customer-requested-cancellation/README.md

 See also: [.NET Tutorial](https://tutorials.openactive.io/open-booking-sdk/quick-start-guide/storebookingengine/day-7-cancellation)
 ### Test prerequisites
-Opportunities that match the following criteria must exist in the booking system for the configured primary Seller in order to use `useRandomOpportunities: true`.
-Alternatively the following `testOpportunityCriteria` values can be supported by the [test interface](https://openactive.io/test-interface/) of the booking system for `useRandomOpportunities: false`.
+Opportunities that match the following criteria must exist in the booking system (for each configured `bookableOpportunityTypesInScope`) for the configured primary Seller in order to use `useRandomOpportunities: true`.
+Alternatively the following `testOpportunityCriteria` values must be supported by the [test interface](https://openactive.io/test-interface/) of the booking system for `useRandomOpportunities: false`.

 [TestOpportunityBookableCancellable](https://openactive.io/test-interface#TestOpportunityBookableCancellable) x1